sivalabs/sivalabs-hugo/content/posts/2023/2023-09-28-spring-security-oauth2-tutorial-part6.md

 images: ["/preview-images/spring-security-oauth2-part6.webp"]
 type: post
 draft: false
-date: 2023-10-02T06:00:00+05:30
+date: 2023-09-28T06:00:00+05:30
 url: /spring-security-oauth2-tutorial-microservices-project-setup
 toc: true
 categories: ["SpringBoot"]
 tags: [SpringBoot, SpringSecurity, OAuth2]
 description: In this tutorial, we will explore the sample microservices project for the Spring Security OAuth 2 Tutorial series.
 ---
-We have learned about various OAuth 2.0 / OpenID Connect flows using web browser, cURL and Postman so far.
+In the previous articles, we have learned about various OAuth 2.0 / OpenID Connect flows using web browser, cURL and Postman.
 Now it's time to put what we have learned into practice.
 What better way to do that than to build a sample project?

 While implementing OAuth 2.0 / OpenID Connect based security using a Security framework like [Spring Security](https://spring.io/projects/spring-security),